bommas/ambetter-project/README.md

 Detailed project requirements and architecture diagrams are available in [PROJECT_REQUIREMENTS.md](./PROJECT_REQUIREMENTS.md).

+## 📏 Coding Standards

+Comprehensive coding rules, best practices, and architectural principles are documented in [CODING_STANDARDS.md](./CODING_STANDARDS.md).
+These standards were established during this project and should be applied to all future coding projects for consistency and quality.

 ## 🎉 Phase 1: COMPLETED ✅

 ### Phase 1 Achievements